-If you imagine the typical romantic dinner by candlelight... you've got it right.
-A three-course dinner will be served in the Orangery Ballroom, set up for receptions and fine dining.
+If you imagine the typical romantic candlelight dinner... you've got it right.
+A three-course dinner will be served in the Orangery ballroom, set up for receptions and fine dining.

-You have several options to choose from, including a vegetarian one, but if you want to get an idea of the menu, take note: Brandenburg pork fillet in puff pastry served with an apple ragout, Savoy cabbage and mushrooms with minced beer sauce, or chocolate tart with cream dusted in gold and spiced pears.
+You have several options to choose from, including a vegetarian one, but if you want to get an idea of the menu, take note: Brandenburg pork fillet in puff pastry served with an apple ragout, Savoy cabbage and mushrooms with minced beer sauce or chocolate tart with gold-dusted cream and spiced pears.

-During the concert, you can listen to classical and late baroque pieces by composers such as Mozart, Bach, or Handel performed by the Berlin Resident Orchestra.
-To the quality of the music, you have to add the special atmosphere since you will rarely have the opportunity to enjoy a concert in a sumptuous palace of the 18th century.
+During the concert you can listen to classical and late baroque pieces by composers such as Mozart, Bach or Handel performed by the Berlin Resident Orchestra.
+In addition to the quality of the music, the atmosphere is special, as you will rarely have the opportunity to enjoy a concert in a sumptuous 18th century palace.

 How to book

-You can book this experience online, but remember to book well in advance, otherwise, it will be difficult to find availability.
-The ticket for the Charlottenburg Palace concert: does not include hotel pick-up and drop-off, so you will have to make your own way to the palace (it is easily accessible by subway from the center of Berlin).
-Also not included are the checkroom (1 euro) and the hand program (3 dollars).
+You can book this experience online, but remember to do it well in advance, otherwise it will be difficult to find availability.
+The ticket for the Charlottenburg Palace concert does not include hotel pick-up and drop-off, so you will have to make your own way to the palace (it is easily accessible by subway from the center of Berlin).
+Also not included are the checkroom (1 euro) and the hand program (3 euros).